NYCU-NLP-Lab/SciTalkQA/README.md

   Keyword: Lists the identified keywords.

 ## Prompting
 Different prompting use for data construction and experiments are in [Prompting](./Prompting) dir.
+## Notice
+To respect intellectual property rights, we will not release the actual speech content, only the video IDs.
+Additionally, we only provide audience questions to ensure that, after independently retrieving transcripts, our annotated data (keywords) can be effectively aligned.